 Occupations, Avocations, and Work

-Many of the professions that developed among human societies on Old Earth between the beginning of the Age of Agriculture and the end of the Interplanetary Age are still found throughout the Sephirotic sphere, though some have changed significantly with the times.
+Many of the professions that developed among human societies on Old Earth between the beginning of the Agricultural Age and the end of the Interplanetary Age are still found throughout the Sephirotic sphere, though some have changed significantly with the times.

 In cultures that allow everyone to develop skills and knowledge equal to one or two Old Earth doctorates, human services are all the more valuable, especially to the elite.
 Waiters, musicians, actors (in virtual, interactive, live, or other performance media), writers, poets, virchists, and artists of all kinds are in great demand.
 This is in part because of their relative scarcity.
 In a world in which none need toil, there are fewer competitors for these kinds of positions.
 Those with the requisite skills and inclinations for these sorts of services are themselves rare and therefore extraordinarily valuable and highly regarded.
 The ability to display such skills oneself may be considered admirable, but the ability to employ others who have yet greater skill is as greatly admired.
 One who commands the services of a turingrade AI housekeeper, a nearbaseline human valet, and a vec gardener is indeed influential, especially when each of these could live quite nicely on eir own.
 The wealthiest neighbourhoods may employ a real vec or biont individual to sweep the streets.
 Real barmen, bouncers, doormen, barmaids, and the like are the mark of the most expensive sort of establishments, and the most exclusive resorts likewise have "real" staff rather than subturing automated systems.